AssemblyAI/realtime-transcription-browser-js-example/README.md

 # AssemblyAI Real-Time Transcription Browser Example

 ## Description
-This is an open-source repo provided by AssemblyAI that displays how to use our real-time API in the browser!
+This open-source repo provided by AssemblyAI displays how to use our real-time API in the browser!

 In this app, we grab an audio stream from the user's computer and then send that over a WebSocket to AssemblyAI for real-time transcription.
-Once AssemblyAI begins transcribing we display the text in the browser.
-This is accomplished using express.js for our backend and Vanilla JavaScript with the npm package [recordrtc](https://www.npmjs.com/package/recordrtc) on the frontend.
+Once AssemblyAI begins transcribing, we display the text in the browser.
+This is accomplished using Express for our backend and Vanilla JavaScript with the npm package [recordrtc](https://www.npmjs.com/package/recordrtc) for our frontend.

 ## How To Install and Run the Project

+##### ❗Important❗

+- Before running this app, you need to upgrade your AssemblyAI account.
+- Running the app before upgrading will cause a **error with a 402 status code.** ⚠️
-### Before running this app, you need to upgrade your AssemblyAI account.
-That requires adding a card to your account; you can do that in your dashboard [here](https://app.assemblyai.com/)!
+- To upgrade your account you need to add a card.
+You can do that in your dashboard [here](https://app.assemblyai.com/)!

+##### Instructions

 1. Clone the repo to you local machine.
 2. Open a terminal in the main directory housing the project.
 In this case `realtime-transcription-browser-js-example`.